rfindler/395-2013/README.md

 395-2013
 ========

-This repo contains a monad for tracking running times for functions, written in Coq and a number of algorithms implemented using the monad.
+This repo contains a monad for tracking running times for functions written in Coq and a number of algorithms implemented using the monad.
-(It's name comes from a seminar at Northwestern where this project got its start.)
+(It's name comes from a PL seminar at Northwestern where this project got its start.)

 ## To build: